 We are therefore a school of just under 600 students, the smallest local secondary school.

 What do you teach?

 We follow the National Curriculum at Key Stage 3, but deliver it via the United Learning core curriculum, which aims to be academically challenging and provide students with a strong foundation for GCSE study.
 At GCSE and A Level, we offer a strong academic curriculum, studying the 3 sciences, with fewer vocational courses than might be offered at alternative non-selective schools.
 We teach a full three year Key Stage 3 with GCSE options being chosen during Year 9 and started in Year 10.
-The GCSE offering in 2020/21 is English Language, English Literature, Biology, Chemistry, Physics, Maths for all and then options from Music, Art, Photography, PE, Drama, Computing, RS, History, Geography.
+The GCSE offering in 2021/22 is English Language, English Literature, Biology, Chemistry, Physics, Maths for all and then options from Music, Art, PE, Drama, Computing, RS, History, Geography, Spanish or French.
 Options change over time dependent on which subject specialists we have on staff for that year e.g. we do not offer things and then staff them with cover, we secure good subject specialist staff and then offer their subjects as options.
 Our A Level offering covers the main academic subjects including the three sciences.

 What is United Learning?